 About The Trip:

-You’ll work with Namlo International serving communities in the municipality of San Nicolas, near Esteli.
+As a volunteer in Nicaragua, you’ll work with Namlo International serving communities in the municipality of San Nicolas, near Esteli.
 Families live in extreme poverty often surviving on less than $1.00 per day.
 You’ll definitely be doing work that builds a future for people who live off of hope.
 You’ll work alongside like-minded volunteers who are also passionate about travel and giving others a hand up, not a hand out.

 It’s Not All Work: